 Ancient Roman People

 Families living in the Roman Empire took many different forms.
-In general, there was more equality between men and women under Roman law than there was under the Greeks or under Islamic law.
-But there was more equality in the western part of the Empire, in Europe and North Africa (including Egypt), than there was in the east, in West Asia, where most people continued to follow Greek traditions.
+In general, there was more equality between men and women under Roman law than there had been under the Greeks or under West Asian law.
+But there was more equality in the western part of the Empire, in Europe and North Africa (including Egypt), than there was in the east, in West Asia, where most people continued to follow West Asian and Greek traditions.

 People of minority races or cultures probably were more comfortable under the Roman Empire than they were before or after.
 There were people of so many different cultures travelling around the empire interacting with each other that there seems to have been in general a lot of tolerance for other cultures.
 On the other hand, this contact did also cause tensions, which sometimes burst out into violent persecutions of minority groups.

 All over the Roman empire, many boys in cities probably went to school.
-Some girls went to school, but most girls were not allowed to go to school.
-But out in the countryside, in small villages, probably hardly anyone could read or write.
+Some girls went too, but most girls were not allowed to go to school.
+Out in the countryside, in small villages, probably hardly anyone could read or write.
 Very few people went to college, but those that did often travelled far from home, to Athens or Alexandria in Egypt, for a good education.

 Partly at school, and partly through their families or just playing ball games outside, kids all over the Roman empire did have lots of friends.
 Girls and boys from rich families, however, were not allowed to get romantic together.
 Most marriages among the upper classes were arranged by the parents.
 It was probably different, and more like today, for the poor.